Toxikuu/lfs-qol/README.md

 # Licenses

-The two licenses are named `MIT0-LICENSE` and `CC-LICENSE` (MIT0 and Creative Commons Attribution-NonCommercial-ShareAlike 2.0 respectively)
+The three licenses are named `MIT0-LICENSE`, `BLFS-LICENSE`, and `CC-LICENSE` (MIT0, BLFS' MIT, and Creative Commons Attribution-NonCommercial-ShareAlike 2.0 respectively)